wasim202/readMe-repo/output/ReadMe.md

 # Title of the Project:

-# README Generator
+# README Generateor

 ## Description:

-## _A README generator made with Node.js.
-The user is prompted to answer questions, and the answers to the questions are taken and a .md file is created with the responses in a seperate folder_
+## _A README Generator made with node.js. the user is prompted to answer questions, and the answers to questions are taken and a .md file is created with the responses in a separate folder _

 ## Table of Content: